-Mark Schemes, penalties for late submission of work, and Honours Classifications procedures form part of the University’s Study Regulations.
+Mark Schemes, Degree Classification and Postgraduate Award procedures form part of the University’s Study Regulations.
 This section of the Code of Practice on Examinations and Assessment offers further guidance on the application of the University Regulations.
 In the event of any conflict of interpretation between the Regulations and the Code of Practice, the Regulations take precedence.

 The University uses a conceptual equivalents scale for the assessment of student work.
 The use of the conceptual equivalents scale is mandatory unless answers are either right or wrong, for example multiple choice or numerical assessments.
 Exemptions from the use of the scale, for example due to the requirements of professional, statutory or regulatory bodies, require approval by the Courses and Regulations Group.